If you own assets in Spain then you should make a Spanish will to ease the administrative burden for the beneficiaries of your estate when you die.

 The second most important reason to make a Spanish will

-The other reason to make a Spanish will is to take full advantage of the European Succession Regulation (650/2012), widely known as Brussels IV, which came into force on 17 August 2015.
+The other reason that Spanish wills are important is to take full advantage of the European Succession Regulation (650/2012), widely known as Brussels IV, which came into force on 17 August 2015.
 Brussels IV provides that, subject to a will stating to the contrary, the law that applies to one’s estate is the law of one’s habitual residence.
 So, if you live in England and own property in Spain when you die, English law will apply to your estate.
 I use English law as an example, because according to English law one has freedom of testamentary disposition; you can leave your assets to whomever you wish.
 However, if by the time you die you are living in Spain then, unless you have made a clear statement to the contrary, Spanish law will apply to your estate.
 According to Spanish law your children and your spouse have rights of forced heirship, with certain regional variations, and depending upon whether or not you make a will at all that governs your Spanish assets.

 If your Spanish assets pass according to the terms of an English will, then it is arguable that you intended English law to apply to your estate.
 However, in order to be certain that English law will apply whatever the circumstances, it is essential that you make a Spanish will declaring that intention in the clearest terms.